-The Company generates revenue from sales of products and services.
-The Company's product, the Proteograph Product Suite, consists of an instrument with embedded software essential to the instrument's functionality, and consumables as well as platform evaluation agreements.
-The Company began recognizing revenue from shipments of its Proteograph Product Suite during the second quarter of 2021.
-The service revenue primarily consists of revenue received from the generation and analysis of proteomic data on behalf of the customer and revenue is recognized upon delivery of the reports.
+The Company generates revenue primarily from sales of products and services.
+The Company's product, the Proteograph Product Suite, consists of an instrument with embedded software essential to the instrument's functionality and consumables.
+The service revenue primarily consists of revenue received from the generation and analysis of proteomic data on behalf of the customer.

 The Company recognizes revenue when control of the products and services is transferred to its customers in an amount that reflects the consideration it expects to be entitled to receive from its customers in exchange for those products and services.
 This process involves identifying the contract with a customer, determining the performance obligations in the contract, determining the transaction price, allocating the transaction price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.
-A performance obligation is considered distinct from other obligations in a contract when it provides a benefit to the customer either on its own or together with other resources that are readily available to the customer and is distinct with the context of the contract.
+A performance obligation is considered distinct from other obligations in a contract when it provides a benefit to the customer either on its own or together with other resources that are readily available to the customer and is distinct within the context of the contract.
 The Company considers a performance obligation satisfied once it has transferred control of a good or service to the customer, meaning the customer has the ability to direct the use and obtain substantially all the economic benefits from the good or service.